jamesbontempo/btreemap/README.md

 #### Parameters

+`function`

+The function to be executed, invoked with three arguments: the value, the key, and the `BTreeMap` object.

 `start`

 The lowest key for which the function should be executed.
 Default is the lowest key in the `BTreeMap` object.